tchoi8/handmadecomputer/Dumpling/readme.md

 ![](https://farm1.staticflickr.com/691/20286546343_58ed41741b_b.jpg =300x)

-There are pans and pots making dumplings.
+There are pots and pans full of dumplings.